lambdafu/Leaky-McEliece/README.md

  - sage/ - code to generate leaks for Classic McEliece toy parameter set
  - docker/ - code to generate all other leaks
  - results/ - scaffolding and output for the attack experiments
- - 3rdparty - third party support packages
+ - 3rdparty/ - third party support packages
+ - dpa/ - code and results for differential power analysis

 Entrypoints